ippontech/blog-usa/posts/non-fungible-tokens-on-the-ethereum-blockchain.md

 ![BaDumTss](https://raw.githubusercontent.com/misterzero/blog-usa/master/images/2019/01/non-fungible-tokens-12.jpg)

 ...not everything needs to be tokenized.
-It's fun to work with the pioneers from the art and gaming worlds and explore how the technology can be applied to both digital and physical assets.
+It's fun to work with the pioneers from the art and gaming worlds and explore how this technology can be applied to both digital and physical assets.

 I find it a bit inconsistent that we're minting tokens on a distributed ledger using a distributed file system, yet we're using old school centralized DNS to reference our metadata and images via IPFS gateways.

 This could be remedied with an [oracle (not that Oracle!) on the blockchain](https://medium.com/@jesus_notchrist/blockchain-oracles-af3b216bed6b) to locate the metadata and image files.
-If this was implemented, then perhaps the organizations involved with NFTs would agree to a new standard where the **IPFS hash** of the metadata is stored in the token, rather than the URI, and similarly the IPFS hash of the image is stored in the metadata.
+If this was implemented, then perhaps the organizations involved with NFTs would agree to a new standard where the **IPFS hash** of the metadata is stored in the token, rather than the URI, and similarly, the IPFS hash of the image is stored in the metadata.
 This way, we could at least hedge our reliance on a single DNS domain by allowing the oracle to determine which IPFS gateway is appropriate at the time the image is requested.

 If you're interested in minting ALF tokens, join the [ALF Telegram channel](https://t.me/ArtistLiberationFront) and send us your Ethereum wallet address!